bombercode/Roll-Daddy/README.md

-# Roll-Daddy
+# Roll Daddy

-A polyhedral dice roller written in Python for use in DnD or another similar RPG
+This is a simple dice roller written in python for use in DnD or similar polyhedral dice games.
+The project is released under the GNU General Public License v3 This project is written in Python 3 and uses PyQt5 for the gui framework.